Many people try essential oils as a treatment for high blood pressure, or hypertension, usually by inhaling the scent or applying the oil to the skin.

 Because of these benefits, valerian essential oil may help reduce hypertension in some people.

-Researchers have used ylang-ylang essential oil in combination with other oils to effectively lower blood pressure.
+Researchers have used ylang-ylang essential oil

 A person could try using essential oils by:

 - mixing them into a fragrance-free body lotion

 - adding a few drops of essential oil to a carrier oil — such as coconut oil or sweet almond oil — and using the mixture in a massage

 - adding the oils to a diffuser or oil burner